Boomack Client CLI

 Auto Detection of Content and Type

-If none of the three options --string
+If none of the three options --string, --file, and --url is given,

 the content is detected automatically by the following rules.